bmoscon/cryptofeed/README.md

 Issues and PRs are welcomed!

 Cryptofeed wouldn't be possible without the help of many [contributors](AUTHORS.md)!
-I owe them and all other contributors my thanks!'
+I owe them and all other contributors my thanks!

 ## Donations / Support